Canada Revenue Agency: Appeals

+Tax court deals with issues that arise from an assessment under the Income Tax Act, the Excise Tax Act, the Excise Tax, 2001, the Underused Housing Tax, the Select Luxury Items Act, and the Greenhouse Gas Pollution Pricing Act, amongst others.
+It also deals with issues that arise under the Canada Pension Plan and the Employment Insurance Act.

-Tax court deals with income tax, excise tax, and CPP/EI issues.
-If a tax return has no tax payable, tax court could not deal with it.
-If it is about a provincial tax, tax court could not deal with it and it has to be resolved in a provincial court.
+If a tax return has no tax payable, the Tax Court could not deal with it.
+If the assessment is an assessment of a provincial tax, Tax Court could not deal with it and it has to be resolved in the appropriate provincial court.

-Tax court has two procedures, informal and general.
-The informal procedure is cheap and fast.
+Tax Court has two procedures: informal and general.
+The informal procedure is less onerous and the delay is generally shorter before the case is heard.
 A taxpayer could represent themselves or get a friend or accountant in the informal procedure.
 Informal procedures only deal with assessments to certain threshold and a taxpayer has to elect to take this route.
-Decisions from informal procedures are not precedent-setting and the judge has more discretion than in general procedures. informal procedures allow limited appeal rights to a higher court.
+Decisions from informal procedures are not precedent-setting and the judge has more discretion than in general procedures.
+Informal procedures allow limited appeal rights to the Federal Court of Appeal.
 General procedures deal with all assessments and require a taxpayer either to represent themselves or get a lawyer.
-General procedures could drag on for years and the decisions are precedent-setting.
+The timeline for a general procedure case from the notice of appeal to the decision could take years.
+The decisions are precedent-setting.

-If a taxpayer is still not happy about the tax court decision, they could take it to the federal court of appeals, or even further to the Supreme Court of Canada.
+If a taxpayer believes the Tax Court of Canada was wrong in considering the facts or the interpretation of the law, they could appeal the Tax Court decision to the Federal Court of Appeal, or even further to the Supreme Court of Canada.

 Service complaints

 Taxpayers aggrieved by the conduct of the CRA may file a service-related complaint.
 This complaint must deal strictly with the service provided, not the legal aspect of the service (for example, a service level complaint may be raised for unprofessional language, but not for a request for payment under the law).

 The complaint is first passed to the office that is the subject of the complaint.
 If the taxpayer is not satisfied with the way the first office handles it, they may escalate the complaint to the regional office, which investigates the complaint and contacts the taxpayer.
 If the taxpayer remains unsatisfied, a complaint may be made to the Taxpayer Ombudsman.

+The Auditor General’s 2025 audit of the Canada Revenue Agency’s contact-centre operations found that while the agency handled over 32 million calls in 2024-25 (an average of more than 100 000 daily), service-delivery performance fell short of established standards.
+The audit identified deficiencies in call-centre capacity, contract-management oversight, and performance-monitoring mechanisms.
+In response, the CRA launched a 100-day Service Improvement Plan focusing on increasing staffing, enhancing online self-service options, and improving oversight of external service contracts.